pytorch/captum/docs/extension/integrated_gradients.md

 ig = IntegratedGradients(model)
 attributions, approximation_error = ig.attribute(input, target=target)

-# The input and returned corresponding attribution have the same shape.
-The attributions
+# The input and returned corresponding attribution have the
-# are always returned in a tuples.
-Even if the input is a tensor it will internally
-# be wrapped with a tuple for generality.
+# same shape and dimensionality.

 output